AthenaPD/Capstone_Project1/README.md

 ## Technology Stacks

-The project was built with python 3.10 for the backend and javascript for the front end.
-Specifically, the backend was developed with Flask, SQLAlchemy, WTForms.
-The front end utilizes [Bootstrap v5.3](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/).
+The project was built with python 3.10.12 for the backend and javascript for the front end.
+Specifically, the backend was developed with Flask, SQLAlchemy and WTForms.
+The front end utilized [Bootstrap v5.3](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/).

 ------------------------------------------------------------------------------------------------------------------------------------